Last Updated on

 Brunch isn’t typically a “dad” thing.
 To make the meal more manly, the Beverly Wilshire ran a promotion where every dad dining out received a “BW” cigar.

-The Peninsula Hotels offer one of a kind “dining out” hotel food & beverage programs year round, but that doesn’t make International Picnic Day any less special.
+The Peninsula Hotels offer one of a kind “dining out” hotel food & beverage programs year-round, but that doesn’t make International Picnic Day any less special.
 To celebrate, The Peninsula Hotels posted on the company website to remind everyone about its fantastic and global picnic programs.

 How do you celebrate the longest day of the year (and simultaneously let everyone know that your outdoor dining venue is back in business)?
 The Millennium Alaskan Hotel threw an epic 10-hour party featuring live entertainment and plenty of great food on its newly remodeled deck.

 For fireworks, there really isn’t a better spot to be than a rooftop bar.
-Last year, the Sky Room at the Fairfield Inn & Suits by Marriott Times Square threw a picnic extravaganza.
+Last year, the Sky Room at the Fairfield Inn & Suites by Marriott Times Square threw a picnic extravaganza.
 The hotel also whipped up a signature cocktail that was, according to the Daily News, “guaranteed to make you see stars.”

 Ramadan – Ritz-Carlton Doha, Qatar